What is glaucoma?

 What complications can happen?

-- bleeding at the front of your eye
+- bleeding into the front of your eye which makes vision worse

 - inflammation in your other eye

 - too much fluid draining or low pressure within the eye following surgery